garcia-nacho/garcia-nacho.github.io/_posts/2019-01-27-Deciphering-The-FrozenLake-Environment.md

 -----------------------------------
 ***Update 29th of January 2019***

 *The ideas behind this post were purely based on my intuition about the optimal solutions to solve the environment; however, after reading more about RL I found out that my strategy to solve the environment could be considered a short of [Q-learning](https://en.wikipedia.org/wiki/Q-learning) strategy.
-Following posts will treat that whit more detail*
+Following posts will treat that topic with more detail*